RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 }
 ```

-`GenerateSchemaIfRequested` scans each assembly in `ControllerAndHypermediaAssemblies` for this attribute and invokes the registry.
-If an assembly has no `[HypermediaSchemaRegistry]` attribute, a warning is logged — this typically means the source generator is not referenced for that assembly.
+`AddHypermediaSchema()` and `GenerateSchemaIfRequested` scan all loaded assemblies for this attribute and invoke each discovered registry.
+Assembly discovery is automatic — no assembly list configuration needed for the schema feature.

 ### CLI Parameters